miquork/gamjet/README.txt

 ----------------------------
 To-do later: add MET filters back (pass_filt).
 Find corrupt data at eta,gamma=0

+v31 - Increase Jet vector size from 100 to 200 just in case.
+Fix Int_t to Short_t for Photon_jetIdx and GenJet_partonFlavour in NanoV12.

+v30b - Fix mistyped jec switch for 2022EEQCD.
 v30 - Add new L2L3Res for 22Sep2023.
 Add doGamjet with vs pTave, pTjet.
 Fix if(pass) to doGamjet2.
 Add pr30chf etc. for PFcomp vs run.
 Add pass_filt to more trigger plots.

 v29b - Remove 2022G from is22v10 patch.